 How To Leave An Abusive Wife

-If push comes to shove, it is time to seek legal help.
-File for divorce and let the toxic relationship go.
-Separate your finances, belongings, and shared resources.
+If push comes to shove, it is time to seek legal action and file for divorce and a restraining order.
+Let the toxic relationship go and separate your finances, belongings, and shared resources.
 You must look for a safe space, perhaps your immediate family, after you move out.
 Leaving an emotionally abusive wife is a long and agitating process, so hang in there.
 Most people miss these behavioral signs of an abusive wife and may initially hesitate to stand by your side.
 However, do not give up and fight for your rights with the evidence that you have.